fcseidl/convolved-noise/README.md

 # A lightweight package for generating random fields
 This is the source repo for ```convolved-noise```, a small, efficient library for creating spatially correlated gaussian fields by convolving white noise with a smoothing kernel.
+The resulting noise is useful for creating smooth random features in graphics.
+For example, ```convolved-noise``` is a dependency of the [fractalinator](https://fcseidl.github.io/fractalinator/) online mathematical art demo.

 ## Installation
 The easiest way to access ```convolved-noise``` is though PyPI: